This is my review of the Tesco Premium Mastercard credit card.

 - spend £5,000 per year on the card in Tesco, including fuel, in order to trigger the 5,000 bonus Clubcard points

 Assuming you convert your Clubcard vouchers to Avios points, the earning rate of 0.6 Avios points per £1 is OK.
-This does not justify the £150 annual fee.
+This does not justify the £150 annual fee on its own after the first year.

 The real driver of whether you get the card should be whether you spend £5,000 per year in Tesco or not.
 If you do, the 5000 bonus Clubcard points are a decent annual bonus.
 If you would also use the travel insurance provided with the card, the package becomes interesting.